 - Lose control of the vehicle if they are driving, for now they can no longer reach the steering wheel

 The seat and headrest are the only safety restraints in a rear-end collision.
-If you do not stay in the seat in the rear end collision, the headrest, setback, airbags and seat belts cannot protect you.
-Weak seats will collapse when a vehicle struck from behind.
-When your seat collapses, it allows your head and neck to impact other parts of the vehicle causing serious injuries or death.
-Weak seats also endanger rear seat passengers and children in car seats, all of whom can be struck and seriously injured or killed by collapsing front seat driver and/or front passenger seats.
+If you do not stay in the seat in the rear end collision, the headrest, setback, airbags, and seat belts cannot protect you.
+Weak seats can collapse when a vehicle is struck from behind, which may cause your head and neck to impact other parts of the vehicle, leading to serious injuries or death.
+Weak seats also endanger rear seat passengers and children in car seats if they are struck by collapsing front seats.

 If you or a loved one has been injured by a defective car seat, you are entitled to receive compensation to cover your medical bills and other accident-related expenses, including pain and suffering damages.
 Elliott & Ritch possess the resources, experience, and determination to fight for you until you have obtained just compensation and are on your way to your best recovery possible.

 CBS News [Features Elliott & Ritch's Case]

 Alleged car seatback failures blamed for more than 100 accidents in 30 years, primarily involving kids.Read More